 Some old-school chair kits are still available, like those from Crazy Creek, that don’t require a sleeping pad, but they’re pretty heavy, weighing well over a pound.
 I’ve included them in the table above, for comparison purposes.
 Collapsible aluminum chairs, like the ones manufactured by Alite or Helinox, are even heavier and best used for car camping when they don’t have to be carried in a backpack.

 Can you afford to add 6 or 8 ounces of gear weight to your backpack for a little extra comfort on the trail?
 Only you can answer that.
-But as backpacking gear gets lighter and lighter, year after year, it gets a lot easier to justify carrying a luxury item like a sleeping pad chair kit.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+But as backpacking gear gets lighter and lighter, year after year, it gets a lot easier to justify carrying a luxury item like a sleeping pad chair kit.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.